 These hearing dates are TENTATIVE and may change:

 November 12, 2014- Fourth reading

 The latest developments on our campaign to raise the age and save lives.

-If a person makes it to age 21 without becoming a regular smoker, odds are he or she never will succumb to the expensive, addictive and deadly habit.
-In a state where 1,200 people a year die from tobacco use or exposure, preventing young people from smoking is a matter of public health — and […]Read More
+If a person makes it to age 21 without becoming a regular smoker, ambulance odds are he or she never will succumb to the expensive, physician addictive and deadly habit.
+In a state where 1,200 people a year die from tobacco use or exposure, preventing young people from smoking is a matter of public health […]Read More

 A new Honolulu City Council bill would ban people under 21 years old from purchasing tobacco and electronic smoking products on Oahu.
-Bill 51, introduced by Councilman Stanley Chang and Council Chairman Ernie Martin Thursday, would take effect Jan.
+Bill 51, recipe introduced by Councilman Stanley Chang and Council Chairman Ernie Martin Thursday, diagnosis would take effect Jan.
 1, 2015 if approved.
 Those 18 or older on or before Dec.
-31 would be “grandfathered,” […]Read More
+31 would […]Read More